 - Combine the cinnamon and sugar in a bowl.

-- After the dough has rested, flour a clean dry surface and roll the dough out to about a 14 by 11 inch rectangle.
+- Once the dough has rested, flour a clean dry surface and roll it out to about a 14 by 11-inch rectangle.
+(MINI ROLLS- roll the dough out to about 25x9-inch rectangle.)

 - Now, roll the dough from the one longer end with filling, to the other clean end.
 Brush the un-oiled, clean end with water, this will help seal the dough to itself.

-- Using a sharp knife, slice the dough creating 9 even cinnamon rolls.
+- Using a sharp knife, slice the dough creating 9 even cinnamon rolls (or 24-26 MINI rolls).
 To make sure you get even cuts, you’ll want to use your knife to mark out where to cut each roll.
 Then carefully and slowly slice each cinnamon roll.

 - In an oiled 9x9 inch pan, evenly place your 9 rolls.
 Let rise another 15 min.